needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 ![Project Settings for Windows Standlone support](images/StandaloneSettings.png)

+## Build Settings

+* __Holographic Remoting__ - Enable or disable support for Holographic Remoting in the built application.

 ## Runtime Settings

 * __Shared Depth Buffer__ - Enabled or disable support for using a shared depth buffer.
 This allows Unity and the Mixed Reality Subsystem to use a common depth buffer.
 This allows the _Windows Mixed Reality_ system to provide better stabilization and integrated overlay support.
 Disabled by default.